 This course is a placeholder for students who like to pursue independent study under the supervision of a faculty member.
 The course will be offered as the need for such a course arises.
 3 credits.

-IASP 600 Master Project
+IASP 600 Master Project(cc)

 Designs and implements in depth project under the supervision of a faculty member or a group of faculty members.
-Prerequisite: program director Approval, 3 credits.
+3 credits.

 IASP 601 Master Thesis I